-- 1. Students taking the NSP have an opportunity to pursue their studies at a deeper level and earn a Royal Military College Master of Public Administration (MPA) interdisciplinary degree. - 2.
+- 3. Students taking the NSP have an opportunity to pursue their studies at a deeper level and earn a Royal Military College Master of Public Administration (MPA) interdisciplinary degree. - 4.
 Candidates for the MPA will be admitted under the general regulations of RMC.
 In general, candidates to the MPA programme must normally have completed an Honours (four-year) Baccalaureate degree with a minimum 70% (B-) average.

-MPA students are required to complete the RMC equivalent of the eight NSP core courses, exercises, and the following two components. - a.
-MPA531 Economics.
+- 5. MPA students are required to complete the RMC equivalent of the eight NSP core courses, exercises, which count towards the MPA programme as: MPA521: Canadian Government and Public Policy; MPA557: Strategic Management for Defence; MPA569: Organizational Theory; 5 elective credits. - 6.
+NSP students seeking the MPA must complete the following three additional components. - a.
+MPA 531 Economics.
 This course is divided into two distinct parts microeconomics and macroeconomics.
 The portion of the course on microeconomics is intended to provide theoretical and practical knowledge of individual economic agents, including consumers, business firms, public sector agencies, workers, and investors.
 The general approach is to examine the formulation of economic models of consumer behaviour and production.
 The macroeconomic portion of the course will examine national issues and interrelationships in the economy.
 The debates concerning fiscal, monetary, and exchange rate policies will also be examined, and foreign economies will be investigated. - b.
-PR500 Directed Research Project.
+MPA581 Decision and Policy Analysis.
+Analytic approaches to decision-making and policy formulation within and across public-sector organizations are considered.
+The course will begin with an overview of decision-making and the general characteristics of the organizational frameworks within which decisions and policy are made.
+Then, analytic techniques such as multi-criteria decision analysis techniques, plural evaluation methods (e.g., voting), and cost-benefit analysis will be covered as well as some qualitative techniques.
+Particular emphasis is put on the process of analysis and its effect on decision and policy quality.
+Finally, systems analysis and policy formulation in multi-organization environments will be introduced. - c.
+One of the two following options: - (1) PR 500 Directed Research Project.
 The aim of the Individual Research Project is to develop the participants' ability to think critically and communicate effectively in writing.
 Individuals accomplish this by preparing a properly documented, persuasive essay on a strategic-level security or defence-related topic over the course of their year at the College.
 Students pursuing the MPA will be required to produce a paper of 50 to 100 pages in length.
 The Research Project is worth two graduate credits.
-Individuals who complete the research project successfully may apply to have their academic credits recognized as PME credits. - 3.
-The difference between the MPA coursework and non-MPA coursework is in the quantitative intensity of the course instructor's expectations.
-RMC courses generally ask for lengthier or additional writing assignments as well as additional background reading.
-An RMC course may require students to facilitate discussions while a CFC course may obligate engaged participation.
-In both cases, the courses are offered at the graduate level, but only the RMC courses require the quantity of work necessary to merit an academic graduate-level credit. - 4.
-MPA students will receive letter/numerical grades in accordance with the table below, taken from the RMC Graduate Studies Calendar.
+Individuals who complete the research project successfully may apply to have their academic credits recognized as PME credits. - (2) Two further elective credits from the MPA course offerings, which may not include MPA 505 or MPA 507